Today, Oxenholme is the only village on the main West Coast line with a station.

 The original station building was designed by architect William Tite, better known for building the Royal Exchange in London (1840), who later became an MP and was knighted.

-The station was completely rebuilt in 1881 when the level crossing was replaced by the pedestrian subway and road bridge.
+The station was extensively altered in 1881 when the level crossing was replaced by the pedestrian subway and road bridge.

 Known Station Masters include: